Best Day Trips from Playa del Carmen (and Tulum) in Mexico

 Staying in Tulum is a completely different experience than staying in Playa del Carmen, definitely a more expensive holiday, so if you still want to see the Tulum ruins – a beautiful archeological site located on the cliff you might as well make a day of it.

-There are many beach clubs, but my personal favorite are Nomade Tulum and Azulik.
+There are many beach clubs, but my personal favorites are Nomade Tulum and Azulik.
 You might have seen photos from Azulik on Instagram as this simple treehouse hotel got totally refurbished and now it looks even stranger and cooler.
 That said, the price also increased from $100 per night to a few thousand dollars per night.
 You can go see it when you visit the bar or have drinks at their treetops.
 Reservation is a must!

 7. Visit a Few Cenotes